visualia/visualia3/docs/get-started/global.md

 # Global Javascript in HTML

-For "classic" Javascript usage Visualia also provides a globally loadable UMD package https://unpkg.com/visualia3/dist/visualia.umd.js
+For "classic" Javascript usage Fachwerk also provides a globally loadable UMD package https://unpkg.com/fachwerk/dist/fachwerk.umd.js

-This allows simply to open the local HTML file in the browser and start exploring Visualia.
+This allows simply to open the local HTML file in the browser and start exploring Fachwerk.

 ```html
 <!DOCTYPE html>